NFL Week 2 preseason scores, schedule, updates: Mahomes flaunts arm, Josh Allen impresses

 During the draft season, Josh Allen was often regarded as a project quarterback with huge upside in that he and his rifle for an arm would benefit from a season on the bench as he learned the nuances of the NFL.
 After what happened Friday night, it's getting easier to view Allen as a Week 1 starter instead of a long-term project.

-Part of that can be attributed to the other two quarterback vying for the Bills' starting job, AJ McCarron and Nathan Peterman.
+Part of that can be attributed to the other two quarterbacks vying for the Bills' starting job, AJ McCarron and Nathan Peterman.
 Part of that can also be attributed to how Allen fared in his second preseason outing.

 Against the Browns, Allen took over for McCarron in the second quarter.
 At that point in time, the Bills had scored zero points and done next to nothing on offense.
 Allen proceeded to lead the Bills on a 15-play, 80-yard touchdown drive that culminated with some nifty footwork within the pocket as Allen bought time for his receiver, Rod Streater, to gain separation in the back of the end zone.
 And then, Allen did what he does best.